 Herbal mixtures labeled as "K2" or "Spice" are often marketed as legal marijuana substitutes to circumvent existing regulations and to avoid detection in standard drug screens.
 These products commonly contain the synthetic cannabinoid parent drugs JWH-018 (Figure 1, Parent Drug 1) and AM2201 (Figure 1, Parent Drug 2), both aminoalkylindoles and potent cannabinoid receptor agonists.
+With reports now indicating that 1 in 9 high school students experiment with synthetic cannabinoids and several medical reports specifically linking human injury and death to JWH-018 and AM2201, public health officials are increasingly concerned about abuse trends associated with these emerging cannabinoids.

-Unfortunately, little is known about the metabolism and toxicology of these new drugs, but the $(\omega$ -1)-hydroxyl metabolites enantiomers (Figure 1, Metabolites 1a/1b or 2a/2b), (ω) -hydroxyl (Metabolite 3) and (ω) -carboxyl (Metabolite 4) are identified as primary biomarkers.
-These metabolites are also known to retain significant pharmacological activity, which may offer a mechanistic explanation of the adverse effects associated with synthetic cannabinoid use.
-Since the $(\omega$ -1)-hydroxyl metabolites of JWH-018 and AM2201 are chiral molecules, analytical procedures capable of low level quantification of specific enantiomeric metabolites are required to further understand the metabolic and toxicological consequences of synthetic cannabinoid use.
+Unfortunately, little is known about the metabolism and toxicology of these new drugs, but several clinical investigations identify the (ω -1)-hydroxyl metabolites enantiomers (Figure 1, Metabolites 1a/1b or 2a/2b), (ω)-hydroxyl (Metabolite 3) and (ω)-carboxyl (Metabolite 4) as primary biomarkers.
+These metabolites are also known to retain significant in vitro and in vivo pharmacological activity, which may offer a mechanistic explanation of the adverse effects associated with synthetic cannabinoid use.
+Since the (ω -1)-hydroxyl metabolites of JWH-018 and AM2201 are chiral molecules, analytical procedures capable of low level quantification of specific enantiomeric metabolites are required to further understand the metabolic and toxicological consequences of synthetic cannabinoid use.

-Figure 1.Parent drugs and metabolic oxidation compound structures.
+Parent drugs and metabolic oxidation compound structures.
 The circled compounds are chiral metabolites.